aldoht/aldoht/README.md

 ### Contact

-If you are interested in contacting me, you can e-mail me at my personal e-mail (linked to this account): aldofernandoht@gmail.com
+If you are interested in contacting me, you can email me at my personal email address (linked to this account): aldofernandoht@gmail.com